Child Safe Standard 2: requires schools to develop and publicly communicate a Child Safety Policy or Statement of Commitment to Child Safety.

-A child safe policy is an overarching document that provides key elements of an organisation’s approach for child safe environments.
+A child safety policy is an overarching document that provides key elements of an organisation’s approach to child safe environments.

-- determine the timeframes for the school governing authority to authorise the statement as well as the timeframes for informing the school community about the statement.
+- determine the timeframes for the school governing authority to authorise the child safety policy as well as the timeframes for informing the school community about the statement.

-Child Wellbeing and Safety Amendment (Child Safe Standards) Bill 2015 to introduce seven child safe standards (the Standards) into law.
-The Standards apply to all organisations involved in child-related work in Victoria.
+Child Safe Standards apply to all organisations involved in child-related work in Victoria.

-Ministerial Order No. 870 provides the framework for how schools will be required to comply with the Standards.
+Ministerial Order No. 870 provides the framework for how schools are required to comply with the Standards.
 Overall responsibility for ensuring compliance rests with the Victorian Registration and Qualifications Authority (VRQA).